 As a result, HCAHPS Online is making the corresponding updates to all documents pertaining to the April 2018 public report period that are posted on this web site.

 The survey questions comprising Pain Management Composite 4 were removed from the HCAHPS Survey in the FY 2018 IPPS/LTCH PPS Final Rule (81 FR 38342).
 Composite 4 is no longer needed and will no longer be reported on Hospital Compare.
 July 2018 Preview Reports and public reporting will display “N/A” and Footnote 5 for the Pain Management measure and will display “N/A” and Footnote 15 for the Pain Management star rating.
 In addition, Pain Management is no longer included in the calculation of the HCAHPS Summary Star Rating or the Hospital Compare Overall Hospital Quality Star Rating.

 For recent Extraordinary Circumstances Extensions (ECE) the key HCAHPS content is displayed below.
 Please review the entire notification for additional details.

-To review the entire Quality Reporting Notifications for Hurricane Nate, Hurricane Irma, Hurricane Harvey, and the California Wildfires, please click below:
+To review the entire Quality Reporting Notifications for Tropical Storm Barry, California Wildfires, Hurricane Michael, Hurricane Florence, Hurricane Nate, Hurricane Irma, and Hurricane Harvey please click below:

 The National Support Team for the Hospital IQR Program is available to answer questions or supply any additional information you may need.
 Please contact the team at InpatientSupport@viqrc1.hcqis.org or call toll-free at (844) 472-4477.